 To assess professional experience, the panel takes into consideration its level, nature and length.
-Although it takes into account all the duties and tasks that candidates have had the opportunity to perform, the panel pays particular attention, when considering career history, to high-level duties performed by the candidate, and this is assessed with due regard to the diverse practices in the different Member States, in particular in their legal, administrative and university systems.
-The panel does not favour any specific candidate profile, as long as the duties performed demonstrate the candidate's capacity for independent thinking and an ability to make analyses and to take decisions on a legal basis.
-With regard to length of professional experience, by analogy between the office of Judge and positions of an equivalent level in the European Civil Service, as well as with reference to the national practices with which it is familiar, the panel considers that less than twenty years' experience of high-level duties for candidates for the office of Judge or Advocate General of the Court of Justice, and less than twelve or even fifteen years' experience of similar duties for candidates for the office of Judge of the General Court, would be unlikely to be deemed sufficient.
+Although it takes into account all the duties and tasks that candidates have had the opportunity to perform, the panel pays particular attention, when considering career history, to high-level duties performed by candidates, a classification made with due regard to the diverse practices in the different Member States, in particular in their judicial, administrative and university systems.
+The panel does not favour any specific candidate profile, as long as the duties performed demonstrate candidates' capacity for independent thinking and their ability to develop a personal and in-depth analysis of the challenges inherent in the duties to which they aspire, and to take decisions which are legally sound and that are consistent with the objectives and principles of Union law.
+With regard to length of professional experience, by analogy between the office of Judge and positions of an equivalent level in the European civil service, as well as with reference to the national practices with which it is familiar, the panel considers that less than twenty years' experience of high-level duties for candidates for the office of Judge or Advocate-General of the Court of Justice, and less than twelve or even fifteen years' experience of similar duties for candidates for the office of Judge of the General Court, would be unlikely to be deemed sufficient.

-The panel thus presumes that it would not be able to give a favourable opinion on candidatures submitted that do not comply with this requirement of a minimum length of professional experience.
-This presumption can, however, be overridden where a candidate demonstrates exceptional expertise.
+The panel thus presumes that it would not be able to give a favourable opinion on candidates who do not comply with this requirement of a minimum length of professional experience.
+This presumption can, however, be overridden where candidates demonstrate exceptional legal capabilities.

-The panel is also particularly concerned with candidates' awareness and internalisation of the demands of the office of Judge of the Court of Justice or of the General Court of the European Union.
-The panel's task is to determine, in the light of experience gained by the panel's members in positions of a judicial nature that they perform or have performed, whether the candidate fully appreciates the extent of the responsibilities which may be entrusted to him or her, and the binding requirements of the profession of Judge, particularly in terms of independence and impartiality, but also in terms of workload and the aptitude to take clear and well-reasoned positions.
-At a more concrete level, the panel must also assess the candidate's ability to make a relevant and effective contribution, within a reasonable time, to the handling of disputes subject to the jurisdiction of the EU courts, bearing in mind the specific respective needs of the Court of Justice and the General Court.
+The panel is also particularly attentive as regards the candidates' awareness and internalisation of the requirements of the profession of Judge of the Court of Justice or of the General Court of the European Union.
+The panel's task is to determine, in the light of experience gained by the panel's members in positions in the legal area that they perform or have performed, whether candidates fully appreciate the extent of the responsibilities which may be entrusted to them, and the binding requirements of the profession of Judge, particularly in terms of independence and impartiality, but also in terms of workload and the aptitude to take positions that are clear and well-reasoned in law.
+On a more concrete level, the panel must also assess candidates' legal, intellectual and physical ability to make a relevant and effective contribution, within a reasonable time, to the handling of disputes subject to the jurisdiction of the courts of the Union, bearing in mind the specific respective needs of the Court of Justice and the General Court.
+It focuses in particular on candidates' capacity to reason and argue, and their ability to offer clear and precise responses to questions asked.
+In particular, the panel expects candidates, especially candidates for the office of Judge or Advocate-General of the Court of Justice, to have the authority, reasoning and maturity required to enable them to meet the challenges of the high judicial offices to which they aspire.
+These expectations are in place because of the importance of the responsibilities incumbent upon Union Judges, particularly with regard to the institutions of the Union, the Member States and the national supreme courts.